-In just a couple months, I’ll be celebrating my five-year anniversary of packing my bags, boarding a plane for Scotland, and taking to the road full-time with my fledgeling business and my pint-sized pooch.
+In just a couple weeks, I’ll be celebrating my seven-year anniversary of packing my bags, boarding a plane for Scotland, and taking to the road full-time with my fledgeling business and my pint-sized pooch.

 It’ll probably come as no surprise when I say that the first question I get from people when they find out is a big, fat HOW?